zhihanyang2022/tmixfit/README.md

 # EM for Student-t Mixture Models

-# Intro
+## Intro

 This is a minimal Python package for fitting Student-t Mixture Models (STMM) to multi-dimensional datasets using the Expectation-Maximization (EM) algorithm.
 It is *completely* vectorized and is hence very fast compared to a naive loop-based implementation.

+Limitations:

-Currently, it does not support learning the degree-of-freedom parameter(s), but I plan to include it in the near future.
+- It does not support learning the degree-of-freedom parameter(s), but I plan to include it in the near future.
+- It has not been tested on datasets with dimensions more than 2.
+- It uses naive initialization strategies for parameters; there must be smarter ones out there.

+Overall, this package is for (1) pedagogy and (2) proving the possibility of vectorizing EM for STMM.
+Please be cautious if you are using it for other purposes like research.

-# Example
+## Example

 Here's an example of fitting a 4 component STMM on a 2-dimensional dataset containing 100,000 examples: